 Car ownership will become the domain of the wealthy and will thus always be an aspiration for many, but the rational reasons for ownership will no longer exist.

 If you are about to pull the trigger on a used vehicle, it’s worth investing just a few dollars to check the VIN number against the vehicle database.
-An audit with a company like VinAudit (links to VinAudit) will guard against Mileage fraud, Salvage rebuilds, Title washing, Vin cloning, and a ton of other uglies.
+An audit with a company like VinAudit (links to VinAudit) will guard against Mileage fraud, Salvage rebuilds, Title washing, Vin cloning, and many other uglies.

 You may find the following posts useful also: